-Three Kings light up the local community
+Three Kings lights up the local community

 Our free performances of Three Kings resonated with young and young at heart alike.

 Our local community is at the heart of Travelling Light’s work.
 While our shows go on tour to families around the country, and sometimes around the world, they always begin in our studio in Barton Hill, Bristol.
 As well as inviting the community to our free performances or dress rehearsals in the studio we also invite audiences of local children to see our shows at different stages.
 The comments and questions asked during these visits are invaluable and help us to shape the work we make.

 This November Travelling Light invited audiences of local people to enjoy two free performances of our latest show for stargazers aged 5+, Three Kings.
 The free tickets flew out the door and we were delighted to welcome over 100 people from babes in arms to grandparents into our studio during the day.

 Performers Heidi Niemi, Corinne Walker and Stevie Thompson try on their crowns for the first time.

 Three Kings is a heart-warming tale of three women from different countries and very different walks of life.
 One night these complete strangers meet under the brightest star in the sky.
 As the dark grows closer, we learn what makes this star so special to each of them; tales of jealous kings, true love and lost lands fill the night with music, magic and dancing.
 But stars shine brightest just before they die.
 Their stories bring the strangers close in ways they had not imagined possible, and just when you think their stories are over, the women unite for their next adventure, together.